ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 | **false** | The document will not be deleted from the destination database. |

-{NOTE/}

-{NOTE: }
+Leaving out the `deleted` parameter will not allow you to check if the source document was deleted and will trigger the command regardless of whether the source document was deleted.

+* This means that if the method returns `true` and
+  if a source document was updated, but not deleted,
+  it will be deleted in the destination before the updated document with an incremented ID is loaded to replace the previous one.
+   * If the source document was deleted, the destination will also be deleted.
+* If the method returns `false`, a 'historical' set of the document will accumulate in the destination collection every time the source document is updated.
+  The number at the end of the ID will automatically increment with every new version.
+   * If the document was deleted from the source, the set of old versions of the document will remain in the destination because the delete behavior returns `false`.

-### Filtering deletions in the destination database
+## Deletions: Filtering deletions in the destination database

-*  You can further specify the desired deletion behavior by adding filters.
+You can further specify the desired deletion behavior by adding filters.

-*  By the time an ETL process runs a delete behavior function, a document is already deleted.
+By the time an ETL process runs a delete behavior function, a document is already deleted.
 If you want to filter deletions, you need some way to store that information to be able to determine if a document should be deleted in the delete behavior function.

 #### Filtering out all deletions